Opinion | Trump’s ugly new conspiracy theory only underscores his weakness

 We are interested in hearing about how the struggle to reopen amid the pandemic is affecting people's lives.
 Please tell us yours.

-The larger context here is that this week’s GOP convention will be all about completely rewriting the events of the last six months.
+The larger context here is that this week’s GOP convention will be all about completely rewriting the events of the past six months.
 As The Post reports, Republicans say it will “present an affirmative case for Trump’s management of the pandemic.”

-But a recent Post/ABC poll finds that 64 percent of Americans don’t trust what Trump tells them about coronavirus.
-These percentages are crushingly bad for Trump among the groups he needs to persuade most: Seniors (61 percent); college educated whites (65 percent); and even non-college-educated white women (62 percent).
+But a recent Post/ABC poll finds that 64 percent of Americans don’t trust what Trump tells them about the coronavirus.
+These percentages are crushingly bad for Trump among the groups he needs to persuade most: seniors (61 percent); college-educated Whites (65 percent); and even non-college-educated White women (62 percent).

-In addition to the outpouring of rage and white grievance we all know is coming, Trump’s convention will be a festival of propaganda and lies about coronavirus.
+In addition to the outpouring of rage and white grievance we all know is coming, Trump’s convention will be a festival of propaganda and lies about the coronavirus.
 But why would the voters he needs to win back believe a word of it, especially after seeing this latest conspiracy-mongering nonsense?

 Watch the latest Opinions video: